Jack000/Expose/readme.md

 ### Configuration

-Configuration values and settings can be set by creating `_config.sh` in the top level of your project.
-This allows you to keep a single install of Expose with different settings for projects.
-This will also keep your custom settings safe when upgrading Expose.

-#### Example
+Site title, theme, jpeg quality and other config values can be edited in expose.sh itself, you can also create `_config.sh` in the top level of your project, eg:

 ```sh
 site_title="Alternate Site Title"